 In 2007, Garrett was placed 7th at the Dew Tour finals, as well as scoring gold at the X Games in Brazil, Dubai and Mexico.
 He also chalked up a win at the X Games 14, as well as picking up a NORA Street Rider of the Year title.
 From 2008, the wins and top rankings continued to roll in, including a 5th place overall on the Dew Tour 2008, a win at Simple Session (an accomplishment that he repeated again in 2009), and Top 3 rankings on Dew Tour 2009-2012.

 Garrett is a regular on the podium at the X Games, having completely dominated the BMX Street contest each year since he was 18.
-From the 2008 X Games in LA through to the latest edition in Austin in 2014, Reynolds continues to reign supreme!Read more
+From the 2008 X Games through to this very day, Reynolds continues to reign supreme!Read more